 Can I pay off a debt in full that is past the statute of limitations?

 Yes, you can pay off your debt in full.
 This option will close out the account for the debt collector and may improve your credit score.
-In many cases, debt collectors are willing to negotiate a lower amount to settle your debt.
+In many cases, debt collectors are willing to negotiate a lower amount to resolve your debt.
 Learn more about negotiating your debt.

 View our other resource articles for more information about debt collection practices: